Abhptd0208/RaptuAI/README.md

-Got it.
-Here’s a clean, professional **README** draft for your SaaS app, written in human-friendly language, explaining everything clearly:

----

 # SaaS App – AI Powered Image and Content Platform

 This project is a full-stack SaaS application that integrates user authentication, file handling, cloud storage, database management, and AI-powered APIs.
 It allows users to sign up, log in, create content, upload and process images, and interact with AI-driven features.